FutureShockco/react-steemlogin/README.md

-# react-steem-provider
+# react-steemlogin

-### What is react-steem-provider?
+### What is react-steemlogin?
-Start quickly a steem project with this flexible library that combines SteemConnect and Steem
+Start quickly a steem project with this flexible library that combines SteemLogin and Steem

 ***